Subaru Outback Insurance Rates

 Comparing rates will help you layout a Subaru Outback comparison chart of prices.
 Enter your ZIP code in our free tool above to get started.

-Estimated insurance rates for a Subaru Outback are $1,354 a year for full coverage.
-Comprehensive insurance costs approximately $320, collision insurance costs $478, and liability coverage costs around $398.
-A liability-only policy costs as low as $460 a year, and high-risk insurance costs $2,898 or more.
-Teen drivers pay the most at up to $4,982 a year.
+Estimated insurance prices for a Subaru Outback are $1,354 every 12 months for full coverage insurance.
+Comprehensive insurance costs around $320, collision costs $478, and liability insurance costs around $398.
+Liability-only insurance costs as low as $460 a year, with high-risk driver insurance costing $2,898 or more.
+Teen drivers pay the most at $4,982 a year or more.

 Average premium for full coverage: $1,354

-Prices include $500 policy deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
-Rates include averaging for all states and for all Outback models.
+Prices include $500 policy deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates include averaging for all 50 states and for different Outback trim levels.

 Insurance Price Range by Risk and Coverage

-For an average driver, insurance rates for a Subaru Outback range from the low end price of $460 for the bare minimum liability coverage to the much higher price of $2,898 for a policy for a high-risk driver.
+For a driver in their 40's, insurance rates for a Subaru Outback go from the cheapest price of $460 for a discount liability-only rate to a much higher rate of $2,898 for coverage for higher-risk drivers.

 Insurance Price Range by Location

-Where you live has a large influence on car insurance rates.
-Rural locations are statistically proven to have lower incidents of accident claims than larger metro areas.
-The example below illustrates the effect of geographic area on auto insurance prices.
+Where you live has a significant impact on car insurance rates.
+Areas with sparse population are statistically proven to have more infrequent physical damage claims than larger metro areas.

-These rate differences show why everyone should compare prices using their specific location, rather than using price averages.
+These rate differences illustrate why anyone shopping for car insurance should compare prices for a specific zip code and their own driving history, rather than relying on price averages.

 Use the form below to get customized rates for your location.